 Having turned the wooden chairs to face Aoshi and sat down again, they watched him draw close to the desk as if to use it for support against the weariness that was now evident in his face and movements.
 Then Aoshi fixed his eyes on Sano and said, “This was the shade you contacted me about, correct?
 The one that collects again even after you’ve absorbed it all?”

-The quiet, dour gaze was moving up and down Sano analytically, undoubtedly taking in the angry aura that lingered around him after his latest irritation at Hajime’s behavior.
+The quiet, dour gaze moved up and down Sano analytically, undoubtedly taking in the angry aura that lingered around him after his latest irritation at Hajime’s behavior.
 “It’s vicious shade energy,” Aoshi remarked at last.

 “Tell me about it,” Sano muttered.